NFL GameDay 98

-NFL GameDay 98 is a video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
+NFL GameDay 98 is a 1997 American football video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
+It is the third installment of the NFL GameDay series and was only released in North America.
+Jerome Bettis is featured on the cover.
 It was the first football video game to feature 3D polygonal graphics (it took longer for football games to adopt fully polygonal graphics than other genres because their large number of players and requisite fast pace made it difficult to do so at a reasonable frame rate).

 Gameplay

-NFL GameDay 98 is a football game featuring polygon players and a 3D engine.
+NFL GameDay 98 is an American football game featuring polygonal players and a 3D game engine.

 Development

 Jerome Bettis and Tim Brown served as the motion capture actors for the game.

 Marketing

 Sony Computer Entertainment heavily marketed the game in printed and on television, with a campaign which characterized it as the choice of real NFL players.
 SCE held two pre-Super Bowl XXXII events with the game, one pitting Super Bowl participants Robert Brooks and Terrell Davis against each other, and one at the PlayStation NFL players party in which sixteen NFL players participated.